openjdk/jdk/src/jdk.jartool/share/man/jar.md

 - The API exported by a multi-release jar archive is consistent across all different release versions.

-The jar tool returns an exit code of 0 if there were no integrity issues encountered, otherwise an exit code >0 would be returned.
+The jar tool exits with a status of 0 if there were no integrity issues encountered and >0 if an error/warning occurred.

 When an integrity issue is reported, it will often require that the JAR file is re-created by the original source of the JAR file.